MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseOperation.md

 # Get-AzureSqlDatabaseOperation

 ## SYNOPSIS
-Gets the status of database operations on an azure_2 server.
+Gets the status of database operations on an Azure server.

 ## SYNTAX